Qumulo/docs/platforms/hpe-dl325-gen10-plus/getting-started.md

 1. Review the verification results and consider the following before proceeding with the installation.

-   * If the **FVT Passed!** message appears, continue to [install Qumulo Core by using the USB drive installer](#step-5-install-qumulo-core-by-using-the-usb-drive-installer).
+   * If the **FVT Passed!** message appears, select **[1] Install Qumulo Core**.

    * If **FAIL** messages appear, use one of the following resolutions.

-### FVT Pass

-{% include image.html alt="Field verification tool pass" file="dl325-fvt-pass.png" %}

-If you see an **FVT passed!** message, proceed to the **Installing Qumulo Core** section later in this document.
-If **FAIL** messages are present, review the example below to determine the appropriate course.

-### FVT Fail Cases

-**Fixable Issues during Install**
+### Fixable Issues During Installation

-If the FVT fails and there are issues that are fixable, you will be prompted to select whether you wish to allow the FVT to auto-correct the detected issues depending on your install scenario.
+If the FVT finds fixable issues, it prompts you to auto-correct any detected issues, depending on your installation scenario.
+Issues that the FVT can auto-correct include the following:

-{% include image.html alt="Field verification tool fail" file="dl325-fvt-fail.png" %}

-Issues that can be auto-corrected include:

--   BIOS config
+* BIOS Configuration
--   Drive firmware
+* Drive firmware
--   NVMe sector size
+* NVMe sector size
--   NIC mode
+* NIC mode
--   NIC firmware
+* NIC firmware
--   Boot order
+* Boot order

-When presented with this menu, select **option 1** to have the tool attempt to fix the issues.
-If the fixes are successful, the FVT will automatically reboot the node.
-Return to the **Boot To The Qumulo Core USB Installer Key** section earlier in this document to re-attempt verification and continue the install.
+1. To attempt auto-correction, select **[1] Run FVT Flash.
+This will try to fix issues then reboot.
+Please take caution as this MAY DESTROY EXISTING DATA.**

+   If the fixes are successful, the FVT reboots the node automatically.

+1. To re-attempt verification, [boot by using the Qumulo Core USB Drive Installer](#step-2-boot-by-using-the-qumulo-core-usb-drive-installer) and then continue the installation.

-**Fixable Issues during Part Replacement**
+### Fixable Issues During Part Replacement

-In Qumulo Core 3.1.0 and higher, the FVT offers an option to automatically correct issues (such as a firmware upgrade) after a part replacement has been performed.
-In this case, select **option 2** to run FVT Flash for a part replacement.
-This will fix the issue and reboot into the FVT menu once more to proceed with the installation.
+In Qumulo Core 3.1.0 (and higher), the FVT offers you to auto-correct issues (such as firmware upgrades) after you replace a part.

-{% include image.html alt="Field verification tool part replacement flash" file="hpe-gen10-fvt-replacement.png" %}

-**Non-Fixable Issues**
+To attempt auto-correction, select **[2] Run FVT Flash for a part replacement.
+This will try to fix issues, then reboot.
+This will NOT destroy existing data.**

+The FVT reboots the node automatically and lets you continue the installation.

+### Non-Fixable Issues
-If the FVT is unable to automatically fix any failures detected, the  message “Not fixable issues were detected” will display after providing failure reasons.
+If the FVT is unable to auto-correct any issues, the message **Not fixable issues were detected.** appears, providing reasons for failure.
+Issues that the FVT can't auto-correct include the following:

-Examples of non-fixable issues:

--   BIOS version
+* BIOS version
--   ILO version
+* IPMI (iLO) version
--   NIC FW
+* NIC firmware

-{% include image.html alt="Field verification tool unfixable issue" file="hpe-gen10-fvt-fail-all.png" %}

-Please reach out to [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408-Contact-Qumulo-Care-) for additional troubleshooting options.

-## Step 5: Install Qumulo Core by Using the USB Drive Installer

-Perform the following steps on every node in your cluster.

-Now that the server has verified it is ready to be configured, you can start to install Qumulo Core.
-Select option 1 when prompted to begin.

-{% include image.html alt="Qumulo core installation" file="dl325-install-qumulo.png" %}

-Once the installation is complete and the server reboots, continue on to create a cluster.
+For help with troubleshooting your node, contact [Qumulo Care](https://care.qumulo.com/hc/en-us/articles/115008409408).

-## Step 6: Create and Configure Your Cluster
+## Step 5: Create and Configure Your Cluster

 {% include content-reuse/create-configure-cluster.md %}